sytabaresa/kingly/README.md

+TODO : implement cyclepong with statecharts - https://github.com/eschwartz/cycle-pong
+TODO : implement flux challenge with statecharts - https://github.com/staltz/flux-challenge

 # Statecharts

 **NOTE** : the current documentation is not up to date with the current code factoring.

+The main challenge in programming reactive systems is to identify the appropriate actions to execute in reaction to a given event.
+The actions are determined by two factors: by the nature of the event and by the current context (i.e., by the sequence of past events in which the system was involved).
+I thereafter investigate how the statecharts formalism can help making explicit that current context and lead to more robust code.

 ## Definition
 A statechart is a form of extended hierarchical finite state machine.
 Cutting to the chase, in the frame of this library,